 Two ways to set goals

 Priorities and Objectives can both be used to set goals in 15Five.
 Priorities are short-term goals or tasks that follow the cadence of 15Five reporting.
 The Objectives feature in 15Five uses the OKR (Objectives and Key Results) Methodology which is a framework for defining and tracking business objectives and their outcomes.
 Objectives are long term goals.
-In 15Five you can have company wide, department, individual, and self-development objectives.
-For more information on the Objectives and Key Results methodology please see Methodology Explained: ORKs from our Success Center and OKR Methodology from our Science pages.
+In 15Five you can have company-wide, department, individual, and self-development objectives.
+For more information on the Objectives and Key Results methodology please see Methodology Explained: OKRs from our Success Center and OKR Methodology from our Science pages.

 The value of company-wide goals